Do you dream of doubling or even tripling your revenue?

 At least you should have a Facebook and Twitter page set up for your business.
 The key here is not to over do it.
 Most businesses are pretty good about setting up the accounts, but that’s where it ends.
 It is important to stay active.
 If all you do is create the account, just to abandon it, you are wasting everyone’s time.
-To easy the load, start with one account and when you are comfortable with it add one more, and so on.
+To ease the load, start with one account and when you are comfortable with it add one more, and so on.

 7. Sign up for an email marketing service.

-I personally like Mailchimp, but there are too many email marketing options out there to mention.
+I personally like MailChimp, but there are too many email marketing options out there to mention.
 It is important to send regular emails to your leads, prospects, and current and past customers.
 Email marketing is still one of the most effective marketing tactics.

 8. Aggressively grow your email list.

-The same way it is easy to set up a Facebook page it is easy to set up an email marketing account.
+The same way it is easy to set up a Facebook page; it is easy to set up an email marketing account.
 What’s hard is to grow your email subscriber list.
 Most website with an email signup, wrongly, ask people to sign up for a newsletter.
 Honestly, is there anyone out there who wants to get yet another newsletter?
 I didn’t think so.
-So, instead of asking people to sign up for something they don’t want give people something valuable in exchange.
-You could give away an ebook, a special report, or special list.
+So, instead of asking people to sign up for something they don’t want to give people something valuable in exchange.
+You could give away an ebook, a special report, or a special list.

 9. Send regular emails.

 As you are building your subscriber list, it is important to stay connected.
 At least you should send one email update per month.
-I recommend sending text emails instead of fancy html ones.
-The more your email looks like a regular text email, the more likely will people actually open it.
+I recommend sending text emails instead of fancy HTML ones.
+The more your email looks like a regular text email; the more likely will people actually open it.

 10. Form strategic partnerships.

 Strategic partnerships help you grow your business exponentially.
-Strategic partnerships can help you get more sales without hiring any more sales people.
+Strategic partnerships can help you get more sales without hiring any more salespeople.
 You should look for a strategic partner who serves the same customers as your business.
 When you reach out to a potential strategic partner make a case for mutual benefit.
 You will only have a lasting strategic partnership if it works for both sides.